Ryo-N7/Ryo-N7.github.io/_posts/2019-10-30-tokyoR-81-roundup.md

 -   [Slides](https://speakerdeck.com/okiyuki99/190928-tokyor81-shiny)

-`@okiyuki` presented on the various R packages used for the software engineering that goes into supporting Shiny apps.
+`@okiyuki` presented on the various R packages used for the software engineering that supports Shiny apps.

 -   [{memoise}](https://github.com/r-lib/memoise): Caches data when
     certain function is run for the first time (useful for dashboard